Early season pest control for Ontario soybeans growers

 But it also comes with a promise of pests.

-CAAR talked with field expert Marc Maisonneuve, an Ontario-area agronomist with Corteva Agriscience for his view on early-season soybean crop pests, and how producers can combat the issue.
+CAAR talked with field expert Marc Maisonneuve, an Ontario-area agronomist with Corteva Agriscience, for his view on early-season soybean crop pests and how producers can combat the issue.

 Early in the growing season, Maisonneuve said that growers can expect a whole slew of insects, such as wireworm and cutworm, grubs, seedcorn maggots, that could influence seed treatment purchases from an agri-retailer.

 “For example, a high enough infestation of soybean aphids can damage a lot of plant material, causing up to 20 percent yield loss alone,” he said.
-“This level of loss is always a blow to a grower’s financial operation, and never more so than now, given the high input costs across the agriculture industry.”
+“This loss level is always a blow to a grower’s financial operation, and never more so than now, given the high input costs across the agriculture industry.”

 We are all aware that although pests are known to cause a fair amount of crop damage within areas of the field under immense population pressure, producers of seed treatments have done an exceptional job of giving farmers the protection they need to get the desired yield.